 You’re all done applying to college, but now the real stress begins: how in the world are you going to pay for it?!
-FSU is your dream school, but with a nightmare price tag.
-Luckily, financial aid can help you save a ton of money in the long run, if you’re willing to put up with the tedious process.
+Florida Sate University is your dream school, but with a nightmare price tag.
+Luckily, FSU’s financial aid can help you save a ton of money in the long run, if you’re willing to put up with the tedious process.
 Follow these ten tips to confidently take on the FSU financial aid process and afford your dream school!

 1. Know your deadlines!